By any other name would smell as sweet;

 Feed all myself.

-We have the extreme good fortune to live near several excellent Middle Eastern markets and restaurants, at which we do a fair amount of our shopping and eating.
-One of these restaurants serves a stewlike dish they call "moussaka," but which bears no resemblance to the Greek casserole of the same name beyond the common ingredients of eggplant and a tomato-based sauce.
-A visit to the Oxford English Dictionary yielded the following definition: "A Balkan and eastern Mediterranean baked dish of minced lamb or beef layered with vegetables (esp. aubergines, potatoes, courgettes, onions), usually with a topping of béchamel sauce," which is basically what I grew up eating (and have since veganized).
-However, a look at the etymology has: "Ottoman Turkish mūṣāqa, Turkish musakka, ultimately Arabic musaqqā, lit. ‘that which is fed liquid’ (see note), passive participle of saqqā to feed liquid to.
+However, a look at the etymology yields: "Ottoman Turkish mūṣāqa, Turkish musakka, ultimately Arabic musaqqā, lit. ‘that which is fed liquid’ (see note), passive participle of saqqā to feed liquid to.
 In later use probably reborrowed variously via modern Greek μουσακάς and similar forms in Balkan languages: compare Romanian musaca, Bulgarian musaka, Serbian and Croatian musaka, Albanian musaka.
 Compare also French moussaka (1934 or earlier).
 The Arabic etymon suggests a procedure of repeatedly adding liquid during cooking; however, this is not mentioned for moussaka in Turkish cookery books, old or new.
 It perhaps refers simply to the addition of the sauce."

-So the upshot seems that to be that "moussaka" generally refers to the Greek version, but that the word's linguistic roots seem to relate better to the stew-like Lebanese version on which today's recipe is based (albeit somewhat loosely).
+So the upshot seems that to be that "moussaka" generally refers to the Greek version, but the word's linguistic roots relate better to the stew-like Lebanese version on which today's recipe is based.
 But at the end of the day, what's in a name?
-No matter what you choose to call it, the combination of eggplant, tomatoes, and warm, Mediterranean spices is extremely beguiling, and makes a very comforting winter meal ladled over rice, couscous, or (in its most recent appearance chez nous) over soft polenta.
+No matter what you choose to call it, the combination of eggplant, tomatoes, and warm, Mediterranean spices is equally beguiling, and makes a comforting meal ladled over rice, couscous, or (in its most recent appearance chez nous) soft polenta.

 ~ 2 tbsp. olive oil